-Mr Mutz was appointed Managing Director and CEO on 8 June 2016 and has more than 40 years of international mining industry experience in technical (metallurgist), managerial, consulting and executive roles in all aspects of the industry from exploration through project development, mining and mine rehabilitation.
-He has operational experience in open cut, underground, and insitu mining and related processing, on projects in the USA, Germany, Africa and Australia.
+Patrick Mutz has more than 40 years of international mining industry experience in technical (metallurgist), managerial, consulting and executive roles in all aspects of the industry from exploration through project development, mining and mine rehabilitation.
+He has operational experience in open cut, underground, and in-situ mining and related processing, on projects in the USA, Germany, Africa and Australia.
 Since his arrival in Australia from the USA in 1998, he has served as CEO / Managing Director of a number of publicly listed and private mining companies based in South Australia, Victoria and Western Australia, primarily involved with project development and company transitioning from exploration to production.
 Mr Mutz is a Fellow of the AusIMM.
 He holds a Bachelor of Science (Honours) and an MBA from the University of Phoenix in the US.
 Patrick serves on the Company's hedge committee.
 During the past 3 years he has served as a director of the following other listed companies:

-▶ Aura Energy Limited - appointed 18 May 2022, continuing.
+Aura Energy Limited - appointed 18 May 2023, continuing.